Fucking Champs

 (Clicka qua per la versione Italiana)

-The Fucking Champs are an instrumental trio from San Francisco that relies on the double-guitar attack of Josh Smith and Tim Green (a former Nation Of Ulysses).
-Drummer (and occasionally keyboardist) Tim Soete completes the line-up.
+The Fucking Champs, an instrumental trio from San Francisco, relied on the double-guitar attack of Josh Smith and Tim Green (a former Nation Of Ulysses).
+Drummer (and occasionally keyboardist) Tim Soete completed the line-up.
 They began in 1994 with two self-released cassettes, Music for Films About Rock and Triumph of the Air Elementals, followed in 1995 by the singles Some Swords (Wantage), one of their few vocal tracks, and Second 7 (Galaxia).
 The defining moment was III (Frenetic, 1997), a 25-track double album released under the moniker C4AM95.
 The style of the guitar duo had solidified in a forceful fusion of heavy-metal and math-rock, that did not eschew melodic progressions but only if grafted on convoluted structures.
 Sometimes reminiscent of Voivod , the Champs romp through rock and roll numbers such as Amanda and Valkyrie Is Dying and linger on the complex scaffolding of Dale Bozzio, Flawless Victory and The Golden Pipes Trilogy.
 The album is embellished with several short electronic ditties in the vein of Brian Eno (Now Is The Winter Of Our Discoteque, Andres Segovia Interests Me).

-Tim Green also has an electronica project called Concentrick that released the soothing, relaxing ambient music of Music For Tunnels (Louder, 2000), Tender Machines (Deluxe, 2002) and Lucid Dreaming (Emperor Jones, 2002) for guitar, keyboards, cello and flute, and then Aluminum Lake (Drag City, 2007), the first album to feature a band.
+Tim Green also had an electronica project called Concentrick that released the soothing, relaxing ambient music of Music For Tunnels (Louder, 2000), Tender Machines (Deluxe, 2002) and Lucid Dreaming (Emperor Jones, 2002) for guitar, keyboards, cello and flute, and then Aluminum Lake (Drag City, 2007), the first album to feature a band.

-Concentrick is the solo project of Fucking Champs' guitarist Tim Green.
+Concentrick was the solo project of Fucking Champs' guitarist Tim Green.
 Lucid Dreaming (Emperor Jones, 2002) is, surprisingly, an album of soothing electronic ambient music engulfed in slowly morphing, celestial new-age melodies (but the tour de force of Sometimes The Sun Rises, occupying half of the album, is instead a dumb display of harsh drones).

 The Fucking AM is a mostly instrumental joint collaboration between the Fucking Champs and Trans AM.
 But Gold (Drag City, 2004) is merely a rather outdated take on hard-rock with echoes of prog-metal suites (Bad Leg, Powerpoint) and southern-rock jams (Doing Research For An Autobiography).
 One inspired nolvety (the minimalist progression of Electrico Gomez) is not enough to redeem a trivial idea.